hVie1314/BookVerse/README.md

 - Docker
 - GitHub Actions (CI/CD)

+## Contributing
+We welcome contributions!
+Please read our [Contributing Guidelines](CONTRIBUTING) before making any changes.

 ## License
 This project is licensed under the MIT License.
 See the full license [here](LICENSE).